How you can support NCSAM

 - Ask your elected leadership to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide each October.
 Hold a public event for the proclamation signing and invite the local media to discuss ways your agency has helped the community improve its online safety.
 Download the local government proclamation template.

 - Hold a town hall discussion for your business community to discuss the importance of having strong cybersecurity measures in place.
-Small- and medium-sized independent businesses are among the most frequently targets of cybercriminals.
-Share resources for small businesses from private-sector parties and federal government agencies, including the FBI, FTC and FEMA.
+Small and medium-sized independent businesses are among the most frequently targets of cybercriminals.
+Share resources for small businesses from private-sector parties and federal government agencies, including the Federal Bureau of Investigation, the Federal Trade Commission and the Federal Emergency Management Agency.

 …all month long: